 Here you’ll find fresh baked breads, sticky buns, muffins, and more – they also serve some of the best coffee around.
 Their menu changes seasonally and they serve sandwiches and bagels in addition to their pastries.

-The food is fresh and delicious making it one of the best places to eat in Williamsburg, VA!
+The food is fresh and delicious making it one of the best restaurants in Williamsburg, VA!

 Wrap Up: Williamsburg, VA Restaurants